How To Tell A Real COVID-19 Contact Tracer's Call From A Scammer's

 Given the prevalence of scammers, it's good to be initially suspicious of such a call, until you've sussed out its source, health officials say.

 "Anytime someone calls you for information, you should be concerned about who is calling," says Dr. Georges Benjamin, executive director of the American Public Health Association.
-"If they are legitimate, you can say 'Give me your name and phone number' and you can always call them back" after doing some checking.
+"If they are legitimate, you can say, 'Give me your name and phone number' and you can always call them back" after doing some checking.

-Did the caller ID indicate the call was from a health department?
+One thing to consider: Did the caller ID indicate the call was from a health department?
 Some, but not all, states are including that information.
 For example, Virginia's calls are from the "VDH COVID Team."
 Call the health department if you have any questions.

 Be discerning, but don't avoid genuine help.
 Real contact tracers can also help people who must isolate or quarantine by connecting them with resources, such as food or medicine delivery.